project-flogo/stream/trigger/streamtester/README.md

 title: streamtester

 -->
-# Timer Trigger
+# StreamTester Trigger
-This trigger provides your flogo application the ability to get data from a CSV file after a particular interval for an action
+This trigger gives you the ability to test your stream application using mock data provided in a csv file.

 ## Installation